-You must notify the Council by telephone at the earliest possible opportunity on the first day of incapacity and again on 4th day of incapacity.
+You must notify the Council by telephone at the earliest possible opportunity every day of absence.
 Notification should be made personally (or if you are unable to do so, then by a relative, neighbour or friend) to a member of Town Council staff - where possible your Line Manager.
 You should try to give some indication of your expected return date and notify the Council as soon as possible if this date changes.